-The challenging part, of course, is how you translate your message into your headlines, body copy, navigation, Facebook Ad copy, what images to use, etc.
+The challenging part, of course, is how you translate your message into your headlines, body copy, navigation, Facebook Ad copy, what images you should use, etc.

 And that’s part of my job is to help the business owners “download” what’s in their brain and translate it into their website and ad campaigns.

-So the following week, we launched the new homepage.
+We worked closely together for the following week, and we launched the new homepage.

 As you already know, the result was amazing.
 (And yes, we just refined the homepage.
 It’s all about leveraging here.
 Small action.
 Big impact.)